Antolius/deployments-and-disasters/content/scenarios/sre.md

 draft: true
 ---

 You are a site reliability engineer (SRE) at Short.ly.
 You work with the dev team to define key metrics to track and performance thresholds that services need to meet.
-You are in charge of setting up alerting on top of those metrics.
-It's your job to make sure that all the components of Short.ly's architecture are scaled correctly.
+You are in charge of setting up alerting on top of those metrics. **Your main responsibility is to make sure if SLOs are ever breached that they are reestablished as quickly as possible.**
 <!--more-->

 ## What you know